unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ![](images/life-ex-10.png)
 [![](images/button-new.png)](https://trends.axibase.com/172ff342#fullscreen)

-*Fig 2.* Using a variable `value` expression and a `time-offset` setting, previous-year data may be compared to current-year data to show the dimishing growth of life expectancy from all measured metrics.
+*Fig 2.* Using a variable `value` expression and a `time-offset` setting, previous-year data may be compared to current-year data to show the diminishing growth of life expectancy from all measured metrics.
 The [Box Chart](https://axibase.com/products/axibase-time-series-database/visualization/widgets/box-chart-widget/) below the [Time Series](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) chart tracks the distribution range of values and shows that the average growth rate of the life expectancy has not achieved for the last several years from all tracked demographics.

 The `value` expression using to derive the above series is shown here: